Starting to Write Your Novel

 This is our online creative writing course for people who want to write a novel and are looking for help with the basics.
 Curtis Brown Creative’s Director Anna Davis will lead you on a six-week journey into your own story – using teaching videos, notes, writing tasks and resources to help you plan all essential components of your novel, work out your plot and get started with the writing.

-This course intended to be relevant and useful for new writers whether they’re writing just for fun or taking the first steps in a more serious journey.
+This course is intended to be relevant and useful for new writers whether you're writing just for fun or taking the first steps in a more serious journey.
 It offers a taste of what we do at Curtis Brown Creative for those who are considering the bigger financial and time commitment needed for our longer courses.
 By the end of the six weeks, you’ll have built up sufficient material to use in your application if you decide to go ahead.